U Share Founder / KUROFUNE Design Holdings Inc.

 Studying together in discussion rooms that are open 24 hours.
 Hosting parties to teach how to make sushi and teaching each other about our own cultures in shared kitchens.
 Enjoying table tennis tournaments at tech-related leading companies.
 The activities always had a great balance between relaxation, self-growth, and interaction.
 Within the family housing units, there were nursery schools and kids-rooms where families from different countries interacted.
 Even after coming back to Japan, I still keep in touch with the families I met there.

-Masa：Something else we are particular about is material.
+Masa：Something else we are particular about is material we use.
 At U Share, we plan to implement the same bricks (Cambridge Bricks) as the ones used for Harvard’s facilities.
 The atmosphere of the city of Cambridge, where Harvard and MIT are located, is also produced by the bricks.
 With its density and texture, the bricks are of high quality and can withstand centuries.
 We are very proud to be the first to import the bricks to Japan.

 An organic relationship between U Share and cities.